Empower Your Team — a story about the right team structure

 Leadership plays a different role here, as well.
 Rather than being present to direct the project, there is more of a focus on servant leadership.
 They are there to help the team and ensure that they have everything needed to achieve success.

 As a result of the servant leadership, teams are highly autonomous.
 There is a push to have as many decisions made at the team level as possible.
 This helps teams feel more empowered and focused on intrinsic motivation, rather than having someone directing them at all stages.
+Organizations can further motivate their teams by offering a wide range of employee recognition awards to celebrate their achievements.

 Process